sugi-juku/get-tension/README.md

         ```
     - NOT append training data version

-        If you want to get current tension, use this version.
+        If you want to get current racket string tension, use this version.

-        For example
+        For example.

         ```bash
         python get_tension_data_noappend.py T_45-43_GOMS16-GOAKP16_98_16-19